rucka/klab2019-3/README.md

 In order to run the demos you need an editor (Visual Studio Code in my case) and node v11.8.0:

 Install all dependencies locally running the command /yarn.sh script.

-Serve the html page and the webserver running npm run start.
+To run the demo and serve the html page (http://localhost:8080). please exec npm run start.

 ## Demos